icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [microtica.com](https://microtica.com/) - Startup environments with ready-made infrastructure components, deploy apps on AWS for free, and support your production workloads.
 The free tier includes 1 Environment (on your AWS account), 2 Kubernetes Services, 100 build minutes per month, and 20 monthly deployments.
   * [Nx Cloud](https://nx.dev/ci) - Nx Cloud speeds up your monorepos on CI with features such as remote caching, distribution of tasks across machines and even automated splitting of your e2e test runs.
 It comes with a free plan for up to 30 contributors with generous 150k credits included.
   * [blacksmith](https://www.blacksmith.sh/) - Managed performance runners for GitHub Actions that provides 3,000 free minutes per month, with no credit card needed.
+  * [Terramate](https://terramate.io/) - Terramate is an orchestration and management platform for Infrastructure as Code (IaC) tools such as Terraform, OpenTofu, and Terragrunt.
+Free up to 2 users including all features.

 ## Testing